 Injectable dermal fillers have exploded in popularity over the last several years even though they have been FDA approved for over 15 years.
-Here’s the lowdown on what they are, what they do, and what you need to know when considering filler treatments!
+Here’s the lowdown on what they are, what they do, and what you need to know when considering filler treatments.

 What is filler?

 In terms of aesthetic treatments, dermal fillers are injectable gels that are used to treat age-related volume loss or to change the natural contours of the face.
-Various brands and versions of filler will have different thicknesses and are usually suitable for injecting in different areas.
-Generally, most fillers are made of hyaluronic acid, which is a sugar molecule that occurs naturally in the skin and draws water.
-Many topical skincare serums use hyaluronic acid as a focal ingredient for hydrating the skin.
-Radiesse is comprised of calcium hydroxylapatite and cellulose, NOT hyaluronic acid.
-Sculptra is another injectable made of PLLA that is also notably NOT hyaluronic-acid based.
+Various brands and versions of filler will have different consistencies and are usually suitable for injecting in different areas.
+Generally, most fillers are made of hyaluronic acid, or HA, which is a sugar molecule that occurs naturally in the skin and draws water.
+Many topical skincare products use hyaluronic acid as an ingredient for hydrating the skin.
+HA dermal fillers plump the areas in which they’re injected.

 What are fillers used for?

-Dermal fillers are used for two purposes: age-related volume loss and to change the natural contours of the face.
+Dermal fillers are used for two purposes: to correct age-related volume loss and to change the natural contours of the face.
 Dermal fillers were originally FDA-approved to correct hollowness from aging.
-Part of the natural aging process is loss of collagen and elastin in the skin, bone reabsorption, fat pad drooping, and sagging of the skin.
-Naturally, this leads to changes in facial structure with age – lips become thinner and more inverted, temples become hollow, jowls may become apparent, and wrinkles may begin to form.
+Part of the natural aging-process in the face is: loss of collagen and elastin in the skin, bone reabsorption, fat pad drooping, and sagging of the skin.
+Therefore, this leads to changes in facial structure with age – lips become thinner and more inverted, temples and cheeks become hollow, jowls may become apparent, and wrinkles may begin to form.
 Dermal fillers can be injected to slow the appearance of aging in the face, neck, and hands.
-Fillers can also be used to change the contours of the face, regardless of age.
-For example, fillers can be injected into the lips for more fullness, into the chin for a more defined jawline or a sharper chin, and even into the nasal bridge to change the profile of the nose.
-Fillers can even be used to change the contours of the body, such as to the “hip dips” to round hips or to the backs of the hands to alleviate aging-related volume loss.
+Hollow areas can be volumized with filler to correct age-related changes.
+This can lead to a more youthful appearance.

-Why are there different thicknesses of fillers?
+Why are there different consistencies of fillers?

 How long does filler last?

 Depending on area of injection, type of filler, amount of cross-linking, and patient metabolism, filler can last anywhere from several months up to one or two years on average.
 Areas of high motion or areas that require softer fillers will need to be treated more often.
 Radiesse and Sculptra may last longer due to their composition, but cannot be dissolved if you are dissatisfied with results.
-Hyaluronic acid-based fillers can be dissolved with Hyaluronidase, an enzyme that breaks up the links between hyaluronic acid molecules.
+HA-based fillers can be dissolved with hyaluronidase, an enzyme that breaks up the links between hyaluronic acid molecules.

 What is the difference between brands of fillers?

 Various aesthetics companies have different brands of FDA-approved injectable fillers for cosmetic use in the USA.
 Allergan, the makers of Botox, are the makers of the Juvederm family of fillers.
 The Juvederm line includes: Juvederm Ultra XC, Juvederm Ultra Plus XC, Volbella XC, Vollure XC, Voluma XC, and Volux XC.
-Galderma Aesthetics has the Restylane family of fillers, and were the first to market in the USA.
+Galderma Aesthetics has the Restylane family of fillers, and were the first HA fillers to market in the USA.
 The Restylane line includes: Restylane Silk, Restylane L, Restylane Lyft, Restylane Kysse, Restylane Refyne, Restylane Defyne, and Restylane Contour.
 Galderma is also the maker of Sculptra.
 Merz Aesthetics is the maker of Belotero Balance and Radiesse.
 There are a few other FDA-approved fillers that DSC does not carry.
-Additionally, there are many other brands of dermal fillers available in international markets that do not have FDA approval for usage in the USA.
+Additionally, there are many other brands of dermal fillers available in international markets that do not yet have FDA approval in the USA.

-Related: What is Botox?
+Related: What is Sculptra?

 How soon will I see results?